What is a shared ownership mortgage?

 - There may be limitations on the home improvements you can make, particularly if they involve large structural changes.
 Your landlord (who has shares in the house) also has a say in what happens to the property, so you may need to consult them and get permission before making changes.

-- You don’t own the property entirely to yourself, which can restrict the amount of flexibility you have when it comes to making decisions about the property.
+- You don’t own the property entirely to yourself.
+This can restrict the amount of flexibility you have when it comes to making decisions about the property.

 - Getting full ownership of the property can be expensive when you factor in all the other costs including valuations, stamp duty tax and legal fees.